Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/python-read-data-from-a-google-sheet.md

   - python
 ---

-A while ago, we made a node script that could read data from a Google Sheet.
+We made a node script that could read data from a Google Sheet a while ago.
 I thought it would be cool to check how we could achieve the same thing in Python.

 So today, you'll be learning how to read data from a Google Sheet in Python.